icelary/kirk/songs.md

 > When we murder peaceful dialogue
 > We give birth to bloody war
-> Charlie knew free speech
-> Is worth dying for
+> Charlie knew free speech is worth dying for

 ## Cowards - by Mesus